Transforming Care, Justice and Recovery for Children

 By developing the Bairns Hoose we are changing this.

-The Bairns Hoose will mean that a child victim or witness of crime will only need to tell their story two or three times at most and one of these times will be recorded to be used in the justice process.
+The Bairns Hoose means that a child victim or witness of crime will only need to tell their story two or three times at most and one of these times will be recorded to be used in the justice process.
 This will remove long waits for a case to go to court, which can make it even more difficult for a young person to recover and thrive from what has happened to them.

 Making a dream come true